Hands Up (album)

 Hands Up is the second studio album by South Korean boy band, 2PM.
 The album was released in digital format on June 20, 2011 and in physical format on June 21, 2011.
 A special limited edition was released on June 23, 2011.
-The Japanese edition of the album include a 24-page photo book.
+Hands Up was 2PM's first album to include tracks written and composed by the group's members.

 Background

-A teaser for the music video of "Hands Up", the lead single of their album, was released on June 14, 2011 on 2PM's official YouTube account.
-The full music video was released on June 20, 2011 along with the album.
+A teaser for the music video of "Hands Up", the lead single of their album, was released on June 15, 2011 on 2PM's official YouTube account.
+The full music video was released on June 20, 2011 along with the album Hands Up.
+The physical version of the album was released the next day.